 However, that type of material has been replaced by high carbon tool steel.
-This form of steel is harder and more resilient.
+This form of steel is more rigid and more resilient.

 The result is that under normal use conditions, the auger bit will last for a long time with relatively little in the way of maintenance.

-Tool steel is slightly softer compared to high-speed steel that is often used in standard drill bits.
+Tool steel is slightly softer compared to high-speed steel, which is often used in standard drill bits.